 Carbon Steel Round Bars

-Based on the amount of the carbon content in the steel, carbon steels are classified into four classes:
+Based on the amount of the carbon content in the steel, there are 4 carbon steels classifications:

-- Mild and low – These steels contain 0.16-0.29% carbon content.
-They come at a relatively low cost, making them the most common form of steel.
+- Mild and low – These steels contain 0.16 – 0.29% carbon content.
+The alloys come at a relatively low cost, making them the most common form of steel.
 They offer material properties which are acceptable for various applications.
 They are neither ductile nor brittle, but they are malleable.
 Carburizing can increase its surface hardness.

 - Medium carbon steel – These steels contain approximately 0.30 – 0.59% carbon content.
 They have excellent wear resistance and can balance strength and ductility.
 These steels are used in forging and for automotive and large industrial components.

-- High carbon steel – These steels contain approximately 0.6 – 0.99% carbon content.
-They have excellent strength and thus, they are used for high-strength wires and springs.
+- High carbon steel – They contain approximately 0.6 – 0.99% carbon content.
+The alloy has excellent strength.
+Therefore, they are used for high-strength wires and springs.

 - Ultra-high carbon steel – These steels contain 1 – 2% carbon content.
-These steels are commonly used for specialized products like axles, knives, or punches simply because these steels can be tempered to great hardness.
+They are commonly used for specialized products like axles, knives, or punches simply because you can increase their hardness.

 |1008 / 1010||Cold Rolled|